 Association for Family and Conciliation Courts, Member since 06/2016

 Family Law League, Member since 1/2016

-Kyle Keller, MSW LICSW
+Kyle Keller, MSW LICSW, Therapist, Supervisor, Co-Owner

 Kyle aims to facilitate growth and resiliency by witnessing, encouraging, and participating in the self-discovery, healing and transformation of others.
 As clinic Co-Owner, Mental Health Program Director, Clinical Supervisor and therapist at Ellie, he incorporates a variety of techniques, concepts, and practices from various psychological and philosophical orientations, scientific models, art forms, and spiritual traditions in order to develop personalized approaches to therapy.